kestra-io/docs/content/blogs/2022-11-19-create-data-pipeline-bigquery-google-cloud.md

     destinationTable: "kestra-dev.ETL_demo.transactions_logs"
 ```

-### React to event

-Using the above scheduling features in data modelization, we can trigger the flow in a predefined time.
-Kestra has a lot of advanced features like triggering the flow when a file is uploaded in GCS or in a BigQuery table.
-There would be a scenario where the data pipeline needs to be started whenever a new table is ingested in BigQuery or archive the file in a different folder of GCS when any file is uploaded.

-Kestra has two trigger plugins for both BigQuery and GCS:
+## Event Driven Orchestration ##

+Kestra also allows you to create dynamic data pipelines that can be triggered based on certain events.
+For example, your data pipeline might need to start when a new table is ingested into BigQuery, or when a file is uploaded into a Google Cloud Storage (GCS) bucket.
+Kestra supports these event-driven workflows through its trigger plugins for BigQuery and GCS.

-*   BigQuery Trigger
+### BigQuery Trigger ###
-*   GCS Trigger

-The BigQuery [**Trigger**](../plugins/plugin-gcp/triggers/bigquery/io.kestra.plugin.gcp.bigquery.Trigger.md) will check for the data arriving in the BigQuery table based on a Query and will invoke a flow with loop ([EachSequential](../plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task) for each row.
-The below YAML can be used to create such a Flow in Kestra.
+The BigQuery [**Trigger**](../plugins/plugin-gcp/triggers/bigquery/io.kestra.plugin.gcp.bigquery.Trigger.md) will check for new data in a specified BigQuery table and, when found, invoke a flow for each new row with loop ([EachSequential](../plugins/core/tasks/flows/io.kestra.core.tasks.flows.EachSequential.md) task).
+Here's how you could set up such a flow:

 ```yaml
 id: Trigger_flow